Mr-Xcoder/CodeGolf-Hackathon/README.md

 # CodeGolf-Hackathon

-CodeGolf Hackathon is a competition that aims to find the shortest code required to solve some specific programming puzzles, in the golfing languages used on [PPCG](https://codegolf.stackexchange.com).
-WIP.
+Welcome to CodeGolf Hackathon.
+This is a competition whose goal is to find the shortest code in each (golfing) language in order to solve a specific problem.